Other Complaint Options

 A final level of complaint review by the New York State Education Department will only be considered if it is demonstrated that reviews at the campus and SUNY system levels have been exhausted.

-Additionally, for online students residing outside of New York State, Monroe Community College is a National Council for State Authorization Reciprocity Agreements (SARA) participating institution.
+Monroe Community College is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 SARA is a voluntary agreement among its member states that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
-The purpose of SARA is to make it less challenging for students to take online courses and programs offered by postsecondary institutions based in another state.
+The purpose of SARA is to make it less challenging for students to take online courses and programs offered by post-secondary institutions based in another state.
 As a SARA participating institution, the College can enroll residents of other SARA participating states in its distance education courses and programs.
-To learn more about this program, please visit NC-SARA.
+To learn more about this program, please visit the National Council for State Authorization Reciprocity Agreements (NC-SARA) website.
+For an overview of the SARA complaint process, visit SARA Student Complaints | NC-SARA.

 Unresolved complaints may also be filed with the Middle States Commission on Higher Education, the College’s institutional accreditor, once all other avenues have been exhausted.
 For more information about filing a complaint with Middle States, including the criteria for complaint, see: